hdShang/arxiv-daily/docs/cs-CV/2025-08-25/papers/250818032v2-visual-cog-stage-aware-reinforcement-learning-with-chain-of-guidance.md

 ---
 layout: default
-title: Visual-CoG: Stage-Aware Reinforcement Learning with Chain of Guidance for Text-to-Image Generation
+title: "Visual-CoG: Stage-Aware Reinforcement Learning with Chain of Guidance for Text-to-Image Generation"
 ---

 # Visual-CoG: Stage-Aware Reinforcement Learning with Chain of Guidance for Text-to-Image Generation